HydroModPy/HydroModPy/validation_cases/analytical/steady/boussinesq_divide_fixed_head_piecewise_k_1d/README.md

 Solver variants:

 - `modflownwt` and `modflow6` use the historical launcher-backed structured-grid setup,
-- `boussinesq` uses a local triangular strip bundle projected back to a regular `3 x 40` profile grid for plotting and metric comparison.
+- `boussinesq` uses a small triangular-strip bundle projected back to a regular `3 x 40` profile grid for plotting and metric comparison.